pcfabre/Computer-Vision-Project-Pytorch/README.md

 # Computer-Vision-Project

-Computer vision project with Udacity.

-The convolutional network architecture of the model is stored on the model.py file.
+This project consists in building a Convolutional Neural Network to predict the pixels of an image that contain facial keypoints.
+The architecture of the network is stored in the file models.py.